-Variable interest entities ("VIE") are entities as defined under ASC 810-10, that in general either do not have equity investors with voting rights or that have equity investors that do not provide sufficient financial resources for the entity to support its activities.
+Variable interest entities ("VIE") are entities as defined under ASC 810-10, that in general either do not have equity investors with variable interest entitles (VIE) are entitles as defined under ASC 610 10, that in general entitle do not have equity investors with voting rights or that have equity investors that do not provide sufficient financial resources for the entity to support its activities.
 A controlling financial interest in a VIE is present when a company absorbs a majority of an entity's expected losses, receives a majority of an entity's expected residual returns, or both.
 The company with a controlling financial interest, known as the primary beneficiary, is required to consolidate the VIE.
 The Company evaluates all arrangements that may include a variable interest in an entity to determine if it may be the primary beneficiary, and would be required to include assets, liabilities and operations of a VIE in its consolidated financial statements.
 As of December 31, 2011 and 2012, no such interest existed.